 The ideal of miyabi culminates in the extermination of everything considered vulgar or absurd in order to achieve the purest beauty.
-O miyabi expresses sensitivity to beauty and is linked with mono-no-aware [物の哀れ], the awareness of the transience of things.
+Miyabi expresses sensitivity to beauty and is linked with “mono-no-aware” [物の哀れ], the awareness of the transience of things.

-The famous golden Kinkakuji temple is an example of Miyabi aesthetics.
+The famous Kinkakuji golden temple is an example of the Miyabi aesthetic.
 In the past, the concept of Miyabi referred to boldness and feelings of spiritual elevation.
 It was seen in the scents of flowers, woods and cherry trees.

-Shibui [渋い] means simple, subtle or discreet.
-This means that things are more beautiful when they speak for themselves “when they are not on your face” without adornment or extravagance.
+Shibui [渋い] means simple, subtle, or unobtrusive.
+This means that things are more beautiful when they speak for themselves “when they are not written all over your face” without embellishment or extravagance.

-Like wabi-sabi and miyabi, shibui can be applied to a wide variety of subjects in addition to art or fashion.
-Shibui objects appear to be simple, but include subtle details, such as textures, that balance simplicity with complexity.
+Like wabi-sabi and miyabi, shibui can be applied to a wide variety of subjects other than art or fashion.
+Shibui objects appear to be simple, but include subtle details such as textures that balance simplicity with complexity.

-Shibui draws a fine line between contrasting aesthetic concepts, such as elegant and rough or spontaneous and restrained.
-This balance of simplicity and complexity ensures that you don't get tired of an object, but constantly find new meanings and enriched beauty that make your aesthetic value grow.
+Shibui draws a fine line between contrasting aesthetic concepts such as elegant and rough or spontaneous and restrained.
+This balance of simplicity and complexity ensures that you don't get tired of an object, but constantly find new meanings and enriched beauty that make its aesthetic value grow.

 Iki is exclusivity and originality.
 In many ways, Japanese culture does not celebrate uniqueness.
 As the Japanese proverb says: The nail that sticks up is hammered down.
-Therefore, Iki's best translation would be “refined singularity".
+Therefore, the best translation of Iki would be “refined uniqueness”.

-It is believed that the iki was formed by the Edo merchant class in the Tokugawa period.
-Iki is an expression of simplicity, sophistication, spontaneity and originality.
+Iki is believed to have been formed by the Edo merchant class in the Tokugawa period.
+The iki is an expression of simplicity, sophistication, spontaneity and originality.

-This term is used to describe aesthetically attractive qualities, it can even be an excellent compliment when applied to a person.
+This term is used to describe aesthetically appealing qualities, it can even be an excellent compliment to apply to a person.
 Iki also carries a connotation of life, can manifest sensuality and encompasses several characteristics.

-Jo-ha-kyu [序破急] is a rhythm that can be translated as “Start slowly, accelerate and stop suddenly”.
-This aesthetic is used by traditional Japanese arts, such as the tea ceremony.
-It is also used extensively by Japanese martial arts.
+Jo-ha-kyu [序破急] is a rhythm that can be translated as “Start slow, speed up and stop suddenly”.
+This aesthetic is used by traditional Japanese arts such as the tea ceremony.
+It is also used widely by Japanese martial arts.

-Modern use includes films, music and advertising.
-It can also be seen in the dramatic structure in traditional theater and the traditional collaborative forms of verses associated with renga and renku (haikai).
+Modern usage includes movies, music and advertising.
+It can also be seen in the dramatic structure in traditional theater and the traditional collaborative forms of verse associated with renga and renku (haikai).

-The concept originated in the songs of the old imperial court called gagaku.
+The concept originated in the ancient imperial court songs called gagaku.
 Johakyu essentially means that all actions or efforts must start slowly, accelerate and end quickly.

 Yugen – mysterious

 Yugen [幽玄] claims that life is boring when all the facts are known.
 Something must be hidden and full of mystery.
 There are thousands of movies, series and anime that use yugen.
-Whenever we watch it has some mystery and it holds and the emotion.
+Whenever we watch it, there is some mystery and it holds and gives emotion.

-Yugen means a deep inner feeling and has been found in Chinese philosophical texts, where it means "dark" or "mysterious".
-It can refer to a subtly deep and not obvious beauty.
+Yugen means a deep feeling, found in Chinese philosophical texts, where it means "dark" or "mysterious".
+It can refer to a subtly profound and non-obvious beauty.

-Some Japanese paintings are of misty landscapes, these paintings lead the viewer to make a connection with the space that seems to be beyond our world.
+Some Japanese paintings are of landscapes with fog, these paintings lead the viewer to make a connection with the space that seems to be beyond our world.
 This is the aesthetic and mysterious sense of the yugen.

 Geido – discipline and ethics

 Geido [芸道] refers to various disciplines that involve ethics and respect.
-It can be seen in the theater, in the floral arrangement, in the Japanese calligraphy, in the tea ceremony, in the Japanese ceramics and mainly in the martial arts.
+It can be seen in theater, floral arrangement, Japanese calligraphy, tea ceremony, Japanese ceramics and especially in martial arts.

-Have you noticed that Japanese martial arts and traditional arts are all about discipline?
-Ethics and discipline makes things more attractive.
-So many people are attracted to Japanese culture.
+Have you ever noticed that Japanese martial arts and traditional arts are all about discipline?
+Ethics and discipline make things more attractive.
+That's why many people are attracted to Japanese culture.

-The word frost [芸道] literally means path of the arts and can refer directly to performing arts, performing arts presentations and martial performances.
+The word Geido [芸道] literally means way of the arts and can directly refer to performing arts, performing arts performances, and martial performances.

 Ensou – empty

 Ensou [円相] is a Zen concept.
-Often, it is represented by a circle.
+It is often represented by a circle.
 It can mean infinity or nothing.
-It is a little difficult to explain.
+It's a little difficult to explain.
 You need to spend a lot of time meditating to understand.

-A great example of ensou can be seen in Japanese gardens that carry a Zen concept.
+A great example of Ensou can be seen in Japanese gardens that take Zen concept.
 In these gardens, minute circles are made in the sand or stones that often represent infinity, movement and fluidity.

-The ensou symbolizes absolute enlightenment, strength, elegance, the universe, and mu (from emptiness).
-It is characterized by a minimalism born from Japanese aesthetics which, unlike wabi-know that represents imperfection, the closed circle represents perfection.
+The ensou symbolizes absolute enlightenment, strength, elegance, the universe, and mu (of emptiness).
+It is characterized by a minimalism born from the Japanese aesthetic that, unlike the Wabi-sabi that represents imperfection, the closed circle represents perfection.

-This word is known internationally thanks to Japanese pop culture and anime.
-It serves to designate objects, accessories, clothes, animals and people who are beautiful and attractive, styles like lolita.
+This word is internationally known thanks to Japanese pop culture and anime.
+It serves to designate objects, accessories, clothes, animals and people that are beautiful and attractive, styles like Lolita.

-The first vestiges of this culture appeared in the Edo period (1603-1868), where woodcuts known as dijinga they represented pretty girls.
+The first vestiges of this culture appeared in the Edo period (1603-1868), where woodcuts known as Dijinga depicted pretty girls.
 At the end of the Edo period, some artists were already making illustrations that gave rise to the ideal.

-We have already written an entire article dedicated only to the word kawaii.
-We recommend reading this article clicking here.
 What did you think of the ideals and principles of Japanese art and culture?
 Did you know these ideals?
-We appreciate comments and sharing.
+We appreciate the comments and sharing.